ssprehegcls/intercept/README.txt

 ## Development:

 ### JavaScript
-This module and its submodules consist of many React applications that share a dependency on a commmon interceptClient Library.
+This module and its submodules consist of many React applications that share a dependency on a common interceptClient Library.
-The React applications are built using the themable [Material-UI](https://material-ui.com/) suite of components.
+The React applications are built using the themeable [Material-UI](https://material-ui.com/) suite of components.

 It is highly recommended that you install the [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) extensions for Chrome.